 we had the same issue. the problem is that we had to set C/C++ > Language > Treat WChar_t As Built in Type to No (/Zc:wchar_t-) in order to get functions such as QString::toStdWString(). in your default solution it is set to Yes (/Zc:wchar_t).
 So if it is set to No (/Zc:wchar_t-) in the default exiv2.sln this issue is solved.
 It would be nice if you could mention this somewhere in the API for other Qt users.

-#13 Updated by Robin Mills almost 2 years ago
+#13 Updated by Robin Mills about 2 years ago

 - Status changed from Assigned to Resolved

 - % Done changed from 50 to 100

 I've done some work on this.
 I'm going to mark this as Resolved/100% and intend no further work at this time.
 I think the library builds and operates correctly.
 If it didn't somebody using Qt would have reported issues with this.
 However, our sample applications have not been modified to use wmain on windows and thereby using unicode paths.

 The way in which the EXV_UNICODE_PATH has been used surprised me.
 Calls such as path() get built as wpath() and so on.
 When I've dealt with unicode in the past, we've used UNICODE as the "core".
 Ascii interfaces convert their arguments to UNICODE and call the "core" functions.
 It would take considerable effort to rework a basicio to adopt this strategy and update all the sample applications.
 There is unknown risk involved.
 So, I ask myself the question "why bother when nobody has reported bugs in the UNICODE_PATH implementation?".

 So, I've decided to do no further work on this matter.